V4Fire/Client/src/components/base/b-dynamic-page/README.md

   Invalidate cache
 ```

-## Providing props to an internal component
+## Providing props to the inner page component

-By default, `bDynamicPage` provides all props defined in the [[iDynamicPage]] component to the internal component.
+By default, `bDynamicPage` provides all props defined in the [[iDynamicPage]] component to the inner page component.

 ```
-/// `pageTitle` will be provided to an internal component
+/// `pageTitle` will be provided to the inner page component
 < b-dynamic-page :keepAlive = true | :pageTitle = 'Hello world'
 ```

-## Catching events of an internal component
+## Catching events of the inner page component

-By default, `bDynamicPage` dispatches all events from an internal page component.
+By default, `bDynamicPage` dispatches all events from the inner page component.

 ```
-/// `initLoad` is caught from an internal component
+/// `initLoad` is caught from the inner page component
 < b-dynamic-page :keepAlive = true | @initLoad = console.log('Caught!')
 ```